Lessons from Alia

 However, I'd be remiss if I didn't post about the lesson I have learned from Alia.

 First off, a funny story about me and the Thai culture.
 I don't know if you know much about Thai culture but they are a very spiritual-minded people.
 Shrines to buddha are everywhere and the people give a slight head bow and a position of the hands like a prayer every time the walk past a temple (which is often--we could see 13 from Si's hospital room) or greet someone (which is often).
+It was also easy to find Yoga Near Me no matter where I was in Thailand.
 Words you'd use to describe the Thai people's culture: reverent, peaceful, calm, perhaps "distanced".
 We arrived to our house in Chiang Mai late in the evening so the next day our landlord's sister arrived to collect the rent.
 We knew she was coming and had been told that she spoke good English.

 It was the first morning I had ever been to Thailand.